 With any medication, there are risks involved, and so you should have all your regular check-ups with your GP each year.
 Your GP surgery should, when you’re taking Yasmin pills, review you regularly.
 This ensures it is safe for you to continue taking the pill.

 The Yasmin contraceptive pill contains two different female hormones called drospirenone and ethinylestradiol.
 This combination of hormones stops the body from ovulating (releasing an egg) and reduces the likelihood of sperm reaching the uterus by thickening the mucus of the uterus.

 It also makes it harder for a fertilised egg to implant into the lining of the womb and be able to grow.
-These effects make Yasmin an effective contraceptive pill.
+These effects make the Yasmin combined pill an effective contraceptive.

 How effective is Yasmin?